Schw4lbe/CSV-Processing/dev-log.md

 ##### next steps

-- refactor backend
-- deploy new version 0.3 alpha
+- on next deploy new version 0.5 alpha

 ### versions